-The packing operation is facing some of the same challenges as the trucking division.
-Labor in the packing operation is also a big concern.
+The packing operation is facing challenges today such in the labor area.
 Local manufacturing wages have risen by \$5 per hour.
-One of their long term packing employees (non-H2A) has gone to work for the local Amazon Distributor and has recruited a couple of former employees over because they can make more money and earn overtime.
+One of their long term packing employees (non-H2A) has gone to work for the local Amazon Distributor and has recruited a couple of former employees over because they can make more money, earn overtime and the benefits are excellent..

 The questions aren't just about the past and present.
-They are about the future: how can these side businesses add value to the business and its customers?
+They are about the future: How can these side businesses add value to the business and its customers?
 How can they provide a source of competitive advantage?